franciscoperez19/ioautomation/README.md

 # IOAUTOMATION

-A lightweight C library for Linux automation using X11.
+A lightweight C library for Linux and Windows automation using X11 and WIN32 API.
 Designed for testing interfaces and high-performance automation.

 ## Features